silkroadnomad/DoichainPlaygroundSvelte/README.md

 This repository serves as a reference and example for developing Doichain-connected web applications using Svelte.
 Doichain, a fork of Namecoin (which is itself a Bitcoin fork) created in 2018, supports merge mining with the Bitcoin blockchain.

-Originally, Doichain aimed to mitigate email spam by recording email permissions (double opt-ins)  without middle men via a 2nd-layer protocol.
+Originally, Doichain aimed to mitigate email spam by recording email permissions (double opt-ins) without middle men via a 2nd-layer peer-to-peer protocol.
 Despite the project's cessation due to funding issues, the blockchain remains active.

 We believe that a merge-mined blockchain, which utilizes the computational excess from Bitcoin mining to produce blocks, holds big value for storing transactions in a cost-effective and straightforward manner.

-Doichain simplifies the process of saving, displaying, finding and transfering name-value pair transactions.
+Doichain simplifies the process of storing, transferring, finding, displaying and name-value pair transactions.
 Everytime it is doing so, it creates a non-fungible coin (NFC - just like NFTs) For example, the shell command:
 ```
 doichain-cli name_doi ${name} ${value} [optional ${holder-address}]
 ```